My EC2 Instance Endpoint restricts the use of ports other than TCP 22 and 3389. How can I still connect to RDS?

 The other day, after reading an article by Classmethod, I tried connecting to RDS using the EC2 Instance Connect Endpoint.

-Today, June 28, 2023, this function was suddenly updated and usage was restricted to ports other than TCP 22 and TCP 3389.
+Today, June 28, 2023, this function was suddenly updated, restricting use to ports other than TCP 22 and TCP 3389.

-When you try to connect, the following error message is displayed:
+When you try to connect, you will get the following error message:

-I don't think AWS intended for anything to be connected.
+I think AWS did not intend for anything to be connected.

 Wouldn't it be better to just change the port used on the RDS side to 3389?